STARTUP X ACADEMY

 What is a great Founder?
 Steve Jobs?
 Bill Gates?
 Mark Zuckerberg?
 A great founder is diverse, well-rounded.
-They can do all the things like, how to make a product or service fit, how to market a product, how to fundraise, how to manage, etc.
+They can do everything; make a product or service fit, market a product, fundraise, hire, manage, etc, etc…

 Important skills of a great Founder

 Teamwork – Often two to three people.
-To compensate each other weaknesses because no one is perfect
+To compensate each other’s weaknesses because no one is perfect

 Location – Always know where your company will be successful, know the marketplace and know where your product or service fit.